bisq-network/bisq/README.md

 ## About Bitsquare
 Bitsquare is a **P2P Fiat-BTC Exchange**.
-It allows to trade fiat money (USD, EURO, ...) for Bitcoins without relying on a centralized exchange like MtGox.
+It allows to trade fiat money (USD, EURO, ...) for Bitcoins without relying on a centralized exchange like Coinbase or BitStamp.
 Instead, all participants form a peer to peer market.

 ## Dependencies